khoiddinh/react-django-boilerplate/README.md

 cp .env.example .env
 ```

-The `.env.example` file already contains the correct `DATABASE_URL` for Docker.
+The `.env` file should already contain the correct `DATABASE_URL` for Docker.
 No changes needed unless you want to customize the database credentials.

 > **Note:** Make sure you've completed the [Database Setup with Docker](#database-setup-with-docker) section before proceeding with migrations.